twilco/widen.github.io/_posts/2015-09-10-future-of-the-web-react-falcor.md

 module.exports = NameAdder
 ```

 In our `render` method, we're defining a simple HTML form that contains a text input and a submit button.
-When the user submits the form, either by clicking the submit button or hitting the enter key after typing text into the input field.
-When the form is submitted, the `handleSubmit` method in our component class is called, passing the submit `Event`.
+The user is able to submit the form either by clicking the submit button or hitting the enter key after typing text into the input field.
+When the form is submitted, the `handleSubmit` method in our component class is called, passing the submit [`Event`][event-mdn].
 Notice we are creating a new function that binds the component as context.
 This is needed when utilizing ES6 classes in React components.
 Otherwise, the value of `this` inside our event handler will be `window` in this case, which is _not_ what we want.

-The other method in our React component is `handleSubmit`, which is called when our rendered form is submitted, of course.
+The other method in our React component is `handleSubmit`, which is called when our rendered form is submitted, as I mentioned above.
 First, we must prevent the browser's default action.
-In other words, we don't want to _actually_ submit the form.
-Instead, we need to funnel the entered data to Falcor.
-Next, we are looking up our input element.
-We'll need this to determine what the user entered.
+In other words, we don't want to _actually_ submit the form; we don't want the page to reload.
+Instead, we need to funnel the submitted data to Falcor.
+Next, we must look up our input element.
+We'll need this to determine what text the user entered.
 Notice that we included a `ref` attribute on the text input in our `render` method.
-This allows us to easily get a handle on the underlying DOM element, without resorting to a CSS selector.
-Finally, we must tell send this new name to our server.
+This allows us to easily get a handle on the underlying DOM element without resorting to a CSS selector.
+Finally, we must send this new name to our server.
 We want to hit the "names.add" call route we defined earlier, passing the new name.
 Once our server persists the new name and responds, Falcor will update its internal representation of our model using the information provided by our server.
 It now knows that there is one more name in our list, and it knows the index of the name we just added.
 But why is this important?

-After Falcor has determined that the name has been successfully added to our server, it will invoke our "success" function.
+After Falcor has determined that the name has been successfully added to our server, it will invoke our "success" function, which is the first (and only) function we have passed when calling `then` after invoking `call` on our Falcor model.
 This gives us the opportunity to reset our text input and ensure it retains focus so that our user can easily enter a new name.
 But we also want to be sure our list of names is current.
 It looks like there is an `onAdded` function on a `props` property attached to our component.
 Where did that come from?
 The component that rendered our name adder component passed this to us, which we will see next.
 Any parameters passed to a React component are available on the `props` property.
 We can expect that an `onAdded` function is passed to our component, and we should always invoke it when a new name has been added.
 I can tell you now that this function will trigger the `update` method on our `NamesList` component, which, as you might remember, will result in a call to Falcor for our list of names.
 This is exactly what we want to do - update our list of names after a name is added so our user sees the current list.
 You might be surprised to know that, after adding this name, Falcor does _not_ contact our server for this list of names.
 It already knows exactly how the list has changed, thanks to the information provided by our server's response to the "names.add" call.
-It pulls this data from its internal represntation of our model, saving a couple round-trips to the server (one for the lengh request, and another for the list of names request).
+It pulls this data from its internal represntation of our model, saving a couple round-trips to the server (one for the lengh request, and another for the list of names).

-Perhaps you are starting to see the elegance of this stack.
+Perhaps you are starting to see the elegance of this modern stack.
 React allows us to componse our UI in terms of focused components, and Falcor lets us think about our model in terms of the actual model properties, all while ensuring that communication with the server is minimized.

 ##### Name manager component

 We have a component to list all of our names, and another to add a new name.
 These two components don't have any direct knowledge of each other.
-This is a good thing, as it makes them easier to test and re-usable.
-But we need some way to tie these two components together without making them directly aware of each other.
+This is a good thing, as it makes them easier to test and re-use.
+But we still need some way to tie these two components together.
 The solution: a "glue" component.
-We'll call this third React component `NameManager`, stored in a file appropriately named "name-manager.jsx".
+We'll call this third React component `NameManager`, stored in a [name-manager.jsx][name-manager.jsx] file.

 ```javascript
 var React = require('react'),